Summer Programs Frequently Asked Questions

 Matriculating and current Choate students who sign up for courses that are eligible for Choate diploma credit or which have the potential to satisfy academic year prerequisites may be assigned additional work.
 This extra requirement ensures that any course taken for the purpose of credit or placement will closely reflect the academic year version of these courses.

-How will grades work and when do students receive grade reports?
+How do grades work and when do students receive grade reports?

 H = Honors